rmathena79/put-a-bird-on-it/README.md

 * (Can't find a good source without scraping) Show pictures in popups

 TODO
-* Make Enter work for applying filters
 * Simplify name selection with dropsdowns for genus or full scientific name
 * Add trend lines for genus, probably on a second Y axis
 * Consolidate redundant code
+* Make Enter work for applying filters
-* Move "normalization" script to a simple .py or maybe the math-ena module, and don't call it "normalization".
+* Move "normalization" script to a simple .py file, and don't call it "normalization".
 * Probably make all table and column names lowercase
 * Ideally eBird citation data should come from the database, since it could vary depending on dataset.
 * Consider forcing names to all lowercase in the database, and correcting it for presentation in the page